 Mount Timpanogos Trail from Aspen Grove is a 14.6 mile heavily trafficked out and back trail located near Provo, Utah that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs and horses are also able to use this trail.

 There are two trails to the top of Timpanogos.
 This is the Aspen Grove trail.
 The other trail is the Timpooneke Trail.
 The Aspen Grove trail initially contains many switchbacks featuring many waterfalls and amazing views.
 The trail reaches a beautiful meadow area with some small lakes and the well-known Emerald Lake.
 The trail then stretches towards the saddle across a boulder field where it joins with the Timpooneke trail offering great views of Utah Valley.
 The trail then travels up the ridge towards the summit.

 It is pretty good but just don't do it in the late fall.

 very difficult and steep trail with cool view from the top.
 I recommend staying on the trail